-Biology students who wish to teach high school students can combine their major with the Secondary and K-12 Education program.
+Biology students whose career goal is to become high school teachers can combine their major with the Secondary and K-12 Education program.
 Offered by our excellent School of Education, the program includes a semester of student teaching.

 “The faculty and students at Dominican inspired me to be a better person.
 My goal is to become a dentist.
 When my career is underway, I want to give back to the university and help future students achieve their goals.”

 You won’t have to wait until graduate school to collaborate with a brilliant faculty scholar; undergraduate research is a Dominican trademark.
 You can even apply for special funding from the university to support your original research.
 Our annual research expo each April gives students a chance to practice their presentation skills and demonstrate their scholarship.
 Topics of recent student projects include:

 Become a leader in this rewarding field

 A strong foundation in the biological sciences is great preparation for the professional world, graduate school or both.
 Whether you plan a career in teaching, research, medicine or public service, Dominican will provide you with the knowledge, skills and experience you’ll need to achieve your goals.
 Our curriculum is designed to prepare you for lifelong service and achievement.

 Our graduates are thoughtful, knowledgeable, open to new ideas, skilled in the laboratory and proficient with the latest technologies.
 These skills prepare them to be leaders.

 “The faculty at Dominican were amazing.
 I really valued my relationships with them.
 They believed in me, were passionate about their subjects and shared their deep knowledge with their students.”